3ventic/ytdsc/README.md

 ### Systemd Setup

+Requires node 12* or above, and npm 6* or above.

 1. Copy `ytdsc.service` into `/etc/systemd/system/ytdsc.service`
-2. Edit the enrivonment variables in the file.
+1. Edit the enrivonment variables in the file.
+1.
-3. (Optional) Edit other unit configuration to match your needs.
+1. (Optional) Edit other unit configuration to match your needs.
-4. Run `systemctl daemon-reload` to pick up the new service.
+1. Run `systemctl daemon-reload` to pick up the new service.
-5. Run `systemctl start ytdsc.service`
+1. Run `systemctl start ytdsc.service`
-6. (Recommended) Run `systemctl enable ytdsc.service` to automatically start the service on reboot.
+1. (Recommended) Run `systemctl enable ytdsc.service` to automatically start the service on reboot.